semgrep/ocaml-tree-sitter-core/README.md

 # project-reason-tree-sitter

-The goal of this project is to write code to convert the definition of an arithmetic grammar (in tests/arithmetic/grammar.json) into the definition of an Abstract Syntax tree (AST) for arithmetic expressions (see tests/arithmetic/ast_arithmetic.re for the expected output).
+The goal of this project is to write code to convert the definition of a programming language *grammar* (e.g., `tests/arithmetic/grammar.json`) into the definition of an *Abstract Syntax tree* (AST) for this grammar (e.g., `tests/arithmetic/ast_arithmetic.re` for the expected output on the previous grammar).
 This AST definition can be automatically derived from the grammar.

-The tests/arithmetic/grammar.json file does not use a traditional format to define a grammar (e.g., a BNF grammar using the yacc syntax).
+The grammar definition we are using (e.g., `tests/arithmetic/grammar.json`) does not use a traditional format to define a grammar (e.g., a BNF grammar using the Yacc syntax).
 Instead, it uses a particuliar format (see the Context section below).
-It is derived from tests/arithmetic/grammar.js which is easier to read (but harder to analyze).
+This `grammar.json` file is derived itself from another file (e.g., `tests/arithmetic/grammar.js` for the arithmetic grammar) which is easier to read (but harder to analyze).
 See http://tree-sitter.github.io/tree-sitter/creating-parsers#the-grammar-dsl
 if you need to understand the format of grammar.js (which itself will help to understand the format of grammar.json).

 ## Main problem